BrydonLeonard/brydonleonard.github.io/_posts/2024-08-15-tv-macro-box.md

 [^5]: If you are new to electronics things, the "blink" project that comes built into the Arduino IDE will help you make a single-colour LED flash.
 [^6]: Otherwise load shedding starting again in South Africa would render the box basically useless.
 [^7]: Hardcoding the commands might've been a nicer solution, but I didn't have a reliable way to figure out the protocols used by their devices without being there in person or building an IR tester and sending that off first.
+[^8]: One of the other things I tried for this project was the new Arduino IDE.
+It was fine, but it does seem to encourage single-file scripts, which I'm not a huge fan of.